Clooos/Bubble-Card/README.md

 ### Pop-up optimization

-Adding `bubble-pop-up.js` as an extra module significantly improves the initialization of the pop-up when the page is loading.
-You can proceed by adding `bubble-pop-up.js` to your `configuration.yaml`, just change the version number:
+If you notice that the content of pop-ups appears upon page load, consider installing the pop-ups in **Optimized mode** by adding `bubble-pop-up.js` as an extra module.
+This significantly improves the initialization of the pop-up when the page is loading.
+You can proceed by adding `bubble-pop-up.js` to your `configuration.yaml`, just remember to change the version number after each update:
 ```yaml
 frontend:
   extra_module_url: